tomeryeh/demo/chat/tutorial.103.md

 };
 ```

-The subscription method allows to receive the real-time notifications updates from the room list collection.
+The `subscribe` method allows to receive the real-time notifications updates from the room list collection.

 :bulb: Note the empty object given as a filter.
 This is equivalent to "receive all" notifications.

 :bulb: Contrary to our previous ChatRoom object where no document could be deleted, we here need to perform a different action where a room is removed.
-This can be achieved checking on the _action_ property from the response object we get from Kuzzle.
+This can be achieved checking on the `action` property from the response object we get from Kuzzle.

 #### getAll method